francosbenitez/francosbenitez/README.md

 📈 Early, my interest toward psychological science brought me to be interested in statistics, research, and programming.

-🔍 Currently, my main interests revolve around data analysis, web development, and UX/UI design.
+🔍 Currently, my main interests revolve around the insersection among data analysis, web development, and UX/UI design.

 💻 Here, you'll find the code of my projects done using, mainly,